Guide for Undocumented Individuals Traveling in the U.S.

 Do I need to have a REAL ID License to board?

-No. If you plan to use a state license to board an airplane, a REAL ID compliant license will not be required until May 7, 2025.
-Please note that even if you do not have a REAL ID, you can use another form of identification, such as a valid (unexpired) foreign passport1.
+No. If you plan to use a state license to board an airplane, a REAL ID-compliant license will not be required until May 7, 2025.
+Even if you do not have a REAL ID, you can use another form of identification, such as a valid and unexpired foreign passport1.
 See above for a list of alternative identifications that can be used.

-Note: For individuals in California, those who only qualify for the AB 60 driver’s license are ineligible to receive a REAL ID driver’s license.
-However, see our REAL ID resource to learn about alternative forms of ID that are also accepted by TSA.
+Note: Individuals who do not meet all three requirements (proof of identity, state residency, and current legal presence in the U.S.) are ineligible to receive a REAL ID driver’s license.
+Read our REAL ID resource to learn about alternative forms of ID accepted by TSA.

 Do I have to respond to the TSA/ICE/CBP agent’s questions?

 No, you have the right to remain silent under the Fifth Amendment.
-However, the refusal to answer questions may lead to prolonged questioning/detainment.
+However, refusing to answer questions may lead to prolonged questioning/detainment.
 When in doubt, do not answer questions about your citizenship or immigration status or sign any paperwork without the advice of a lawyer.

 Can a TSA agent search my luggage and personal items?

-TSA is only permitted to do “administrative searches” of passengers and their belongings, looking for prohibited items to ensure passengers’ safety.
-“Criminal searches” may be carried out only by law enforcement personnel, such as the FBI and state/local law enforcement officers, which may be called in by TSA at their discretion.
-For example, if TSA finds a prohibited item on a passenger’s possession during screening, law enforcement officers may be called in.
+TSA is only permitted to do “administrative searches” of passengers and their belongings to look for prohibited items for passengers’ safety.
+“Criminal searches” may be carried out only by law enforcement personnel, such as the FBI and state/local law enforcement officers, which TSA may call in at their discretion.
+For example, if TSA finds a prohibited item in a passenger’s possession during screening, they may call in law enforcement officers.

 Can a pilot order me off the plane?

 Yes.
 The pilot of an airplane has the right to refuse to fly a passenger if he or she believes the passenger is a threat to the safety of the flight.
-However, the pilot’s decision must be reasonable and based on observations of your actions, not stereotypes.
-If you are unfairly ordered off a plane, you can file a complaint with the airline or contact community organizations for support (e.g. ACLU).
+The pilot’s decision must be reasonable and based on observations of your actions, not stereotypes.
+If you are unfairly ordered off a plane, you can file a complaint with the airline or contact community organizations for support, such as the ACLU.

 (CA ONLY) Can I fly with an AB 60 License?